-Work-based learning experiences provide an integration of core and technical instruction, which enhances the overall curriculum, increases learning, promotes instructional rigor and meets the educational needs of all students.
+Work-based learning experiences provide an integration of core and technical instruction, which enhances the overall curriculum, increases learning, and blends academic rigor with professional skills to provide students a strong competitive advantage.

 Real work setting